Fear of Flying (The Simpsons)

 "Fear of Flying" is the eleventh episode of the sixth season of the American animated television series The Simpsons.
 It was first broadcast on the Fox network in the United States on December 18, 1994.
-In the episode, the family attempts to go on a vacation but soon discovers that Marge is afraid of flying.
+In the episode, the Simpson family prepares to go on a vacation by plane, but the circumstances force Marge to confess that she has a fear of flying, which she then sees a therapist to uncover the root cause of.

 The episode was written by David Sacks and directed by Mark Kirkland.
-It features numerous guest stars, including Anne Bancroft as Dr. Zweig.
-Additionally, Ted Danson, Woody Harrelson, Rhea Perlman, John Ratzenberger, and George Wendt appear as their characters from Cheers.
+It features Anne Bancroft as Dr. Zweig.
+Additionally, Ted Danson, Woody Harrelson, Rhea Perlman, John Ratzenberger, and George Wendt appear as their characters from Cheers, reprising their roles from the show.

-It received a positive reception from television critics, and acquired a Nielsen rating of 9.6.
+"Fear of Flying" was well received by television critics, and acquired a Nielsen rating of 9.6.
 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide commented positively on the episode, as did reviews from DVD Verdict and DVD Movie Guide.